We’ve all seen them — lean cats with large frightened eyes who move across our yards and parking lots like wind on the water.

 The Cat Who Came With Baggage

 Scrabble had been born in a basement.

 She had been left behind when her feral mother decided to move the kittens to a less peopled place.
-Scrabble’s right hind foot wasn’t fully formed, and that made her a liability in the world that her mom was returning to.
+Scrabble’s right hind foot wasn’t fully formed, and that made her a liability in the world to which her mom was returning.

-Chantal had adopted the abandoned kitten, bottle-feeding her and giving her the mothering she needed.
-So losing Chantal had been just one more abandonment to the rotund little cat.
+Chantal had adopted her, bottle-fed her and given her the mothering she needed.
+So losing this person had been just one more abandonment to Scrabble.

 Spirited away to a strange place with new humans and other cats, Scrabble moved into the built-in workbench shelf.
 I put her food and water up there, and she left it only to use the litter box or to swear at me from the shadows.

 Socialization had never gone very far with Scrabble, I learned.
-For all intents and purposes, I might as well have been dealing with a feral cat.
+I might as well have been dealing with a feral cat.